Covenant support for the Armed Forces community: Housing

 “I don’t know about civilian housing options, as the Armed Forces have always provided me with accommodation”

 Information and guidance on civilian housing provides serving personnel and their dependants with civilian housing information for those wishing to move to civilian accommodation at any stage of their Service career.
 This includes an annual programme of civilian housing briefings to help inform and guide Service personnel and their families about the choices available to them and the need to plan ahead.
-You can also access housing advice for veterans.
+You can also access housing advice for veterans or other organisations who can help.

 Help with home ownership includes the Forces Help to Buy scheme, through which Service personnel can borrow up to £25,000 interest-free over 10 years to help create a deposit for a new home.
 Another way to get help is through the Government’s affordable home ownership schemesOwn your own home also provides a range of schemes that make home-buying more affordable.